 Rows : For unique data against all attributes

-This relations in a DBMS are usually combine together by Joins , Normalised and constraints for reporting , storage and support of application.
-Since they are the biggest and most important concepts in whole DBMS therefore , We will explain this in detailed articles .
+These relations in a DBMS are usually combine together by Joins , Normalisation and constraints for reporting , storage and support of application.

 An example for Relational Model given below.
-We have used same example which we used in ERD .
+We will use same example which we were using for an ERD .